kubernetes-sigs/kubespray/docs/vars.md

   alpha/experimental Kubernetes features. (defaults is `[]`)
 * *authorization_modes* - A list of [authorization mode](
 https://kubernetes.io/docs/admin/authorization/#using-flags-for-your-authorization-module)
   that the cluster should be configured for.
-Defaults to `['RBAC', 'Node']` (RBAC and Node authorizers).
+Defaults to `['Node', 'RBAC']` (Node and RBAC authorizers).
-  Note: `RBAC` is enabled by default.
+  Note: `Node` and `RBAC` are enabled by default.
 Previously deployed clusters can be converted to RBAC mode.
 However, your apps which rely on Kubernetes API will require a service account and cluster role bindings.
 You can override this setting by setting authorization_modes to `[]`.